Lutie/TTRPG_Rules/terre-exile/docs/character/ethnics.md

 **Strong attributes:** Strength, Constitution, Wisdom
     __Strength__ – Massive frames and heavy musculature give Koddans impressive physical power, whether in work, travel, or combat.
     __Constitution__ – Their bodies are slow to tire and hard to break, shaped by cold climates, harsh terrain, and a lifestyle of constant exertion.
-    __Wisdom__ – Reflective, patient, and deeply connected to nature, Koddans understand rhythms of seasons, emotions, and life’s cycles better than they grasp abstract theories.
+    __Wisdom__ – Reflective, patient, and deeply connected to nature, Koddans understand rhythms of seasons, emotions, and life's cycles better than they grasp abstract theories.
 **Weak attributes:** Agility
     __Agility__ – Their size and bulk come at the cost of speed and finesse.
 Koddans move deliberately rather than quickly, favoring stability over nimbleness.
 **Birth attributes:** Stature 12~14, Height 11~13, Ego 7~10, Appearance 8~10, Luck 8~10, Balance 10~12